securityfirst/championscurriculum/education.md

 * Testing understanding and implementation of advice on phishing

 There are also a number of tools available for measuring progress in user education courses.
-A number of these can be self hosted.
+A number of these can be self-hosted.

 ## Deepening